cesibley/Wally-s-Basic/README.md

 WBASIC is a GW-BASIC–style interpreter with a GTK3 user interface, focused on faithful classic BASIC behavior and a clean, portable C codebase.
 Currently text only.
-Graphic command are in planning.
+Graphic commands are in planning.

 ## Version
 **1.05** — January 30, 2026